rbatis/rbatis.io/docs/README_EN.md

 > The PY syntax is used in SQL to modify the SYNTAX of SQL and is a form of dynamic SQL

-* py syntax, support for addition, subtraction, multiplication, and division if, for, in the trim, include, where, the set, choose, and so on syntax (and XML using the functions are almost the same)In the
+* py syntax, support for addition, subtraction, multiplication, and division if, for, in the trim, include, where, the set, choose, and so on syntax (and mybatis using the functions are almost the same)In the
 * PY syntax, the line space for Child must be greater than that for father.
 It says it's its child
 * PY syntax must end with: